ThisIsDjonathan/spotify-liker/README.md

 > Make sure you have **Docker**, **Docker Compose**, and **Bun** installed.
 > You will need Spotify Credentials that can be created [here](https://developer.spotify.com)

-1. Clone the repo and create your local environment file:
+1. Clone the repo and create your local environment file and set the values marked with ⚠️:
    ```bash
    cp .env.example .env
    ```